-When In-plant Reproductions decided to change its name to In-Plant Graphics in the winter of 1996 it was not a first for the magazine.
+When In-plant Reproductions decided to change its name to In-plant Graphics in the winter of 1996 it was not a first for the magazine.
 Nor a second or third.
-In-Plant Graphics has, after all, been around for nearly 60 years.
-(Click here for a complete history.)
+In-plant Graphics has, after all, been around for more than 60 years.
+(Click here for our complete history.)

 Let us take you back the beginning, January 1951, when a man named Richard F. Caruzzi published a little 30-page digest called Offset Duplicator Review out of his office in New York.
 It featured stories on halftones, inks and the evils of having too much paper to deal with in the office.
 (Sound familiar?)

 The magazine carried that moniker for almost nine years until, in October 1959, it was changed to Reproductions Review to acknowledge “the progressively greater breadth of services now offered by in-plant reproduction departments.”
 Technology was advancing.
 (Originality was not.)